waterljwant/SSC/README.md

 You can install the requirements by running `pip install -r requirements.txt`.

-If you use other versions of PyTorch or CUDA, be sure to select the corresponding torch_scatter version.
+If you use other versions of PyTorch or CUDA, be sure to select the corresponding version of torch_scatter.

 ## Data Preparation